katsutoo/perissables/docs/content-packs.md

 Creators may additionally ship their own presentation so a pack fully matches its own setting (for example a haunted mansion or a space station rather than a grocery store):

 - Original tilesets, maps, character sprites, music, ambience, SFX, and combat backdrops.
-- Original UI/theme manifests (visual skin variants).
+- Original theme manifests that still select one shipped behavior-neutral UI variant; custom skin-token documents are outside schema v1.

 All original assets must conform to the locked conventions in `docs/mvp-contract.md` (16x16 tiles, sprite frame order/naming, TMX layer/object rules, Ogg Vorbis/PCM WAV decoder formats, channel/sample-format limits, and sample rate).
 Tier 2 is enabled only after the community hub has submission rules, asset/format validation, and moderation/abuse controls, because arbitrary uploaded art and audio raise moderation, licensing/IP, distribution, and untrusted-file-handling concerns.